novucs/esd/cicd/README.md

 # ESD - CI/CD Pipeline
-Here has all the necessary components for setting up the Jenkins CI/CD pipeline for the ESD project.
+Here contains all the necessary components for setting up the Jenkins CI/CD pipeline for the ESD project.

 ## Requirements